 4. Drip money into the market.
 If you’re worried about the stock market and want to reduce your risk, try dollar-cost averaging.
 Say you have a sizable sum—perhaps an inheritance or a year-end bonus— that you want to invest.
 Instead of going all in and investing the full amount in one go, you can drip small amounts into the market over a period of time.
 Economists don’t think this approach makes much difference from an investment perspective.
 You might end up with slightly lower returns.
 But it’s a useful way of helping you sleep at night and minimizing regret.

 5. Carry more cash.
 Everyone should hold enough cash to cover three to six months of living expenses, in case of, say, unexpected medical bills or you lose your job.
 But nervous investors may want to keep more cash than that.
 The advantage: Your portfolio will hold up better in a market downturn, plus—if you’re feeling courageous—you’ll have extra cash to put to work when share prices are lower.

 Robin Powell is an award-winning journalist.
 He’s a campaigner for positive change in global investing, advocating better investor education and greater transparency.
 Robin is the editor of The Evidence-Based Investor, which is where a version of this article first appeared.
-His previous articles for HumbleDollar were Writing Wrongs, Private Matters and Where’s the Value?
+His previous articles were Writing Wrongs, Private Matters and Where’s the Value?
 Follow Robin on Twitter @RobinJPowell.